-The consolidated entity had net liabilities of \$390,125 as at 30 June 2023, a decrease of \$3,162,936 from net liabilities of \$3,553,061 at 30 June 2022.
-The reason for the decrease is due to settlement of liabilities satisfied by the issue of shares, in particular outstanding directors fees and related party loans at 30 June 2022
+The consolidated entity had net liabilities of \$1,319,940 as at 30 June 2024, an increase of \$929,815 from net liabilities of \$390,125 at 30 June 2023.

 Further information, including the basis that Directors believe that there are reasonable grounds to believe that the consolidated entity will continue as a going concern and why it is appropriate to adopt the going concern basis in the preparation of the financial report is disclosed in Note 1.